trickest/mkpath/README.md

     	Regex to filter words from wordlist file
   -w string
     	Wordlist file
-  -only-dirs
+  -lower
+        Convert wordlist file content to lowercase (default false) -only-dirs
         Generate directories only, files are filtered out (default false) -only-files
         Generate files only, file names are appended to given domains (default false)

         *If both only-dirs and only-files are set to true or false, the output will be complete, meaning all possible directory paths will be generated, as well as those paths with all file names appended*
 ```

 ### Example